jon-heard/obsidian-inline-scripts/changelist.md

 - Removed expansion trigger options (now only expands on final key hit)
 - shortcut tests are now stored as regexp objects, instead of strings
 - All CSS classes now prefixed with "tejs_" to avoid overlap with other plugins
-- Expansions strings can now be surrounded with a javascript fenced code block.
+- Expansions strings can now be surrounded with a JavaScript fenced code block.
 Test strings can be surrounded with a basic fenced code block.
 - Expansion scripts can now return an array of strings.
 This allows segmentation of the data, though the string array is joined during expansion.
 - Expansion scripts now have access to "getExpansion(text)" to allow calling other shortcuts and using their results.